 As most fathers are, I am very passionate about protecting my daughters and knew before I was married that I would be extremely protective, especially of daughters.
 When I heard about guys raping girls, I wanted to kill them.
 I have always thought of them as the scum of the earth, the most evil and pathetic of all human beings.

 So, how do I guarantee their safety?
 Can I guarantee it?
 My daughters are not wimps, except maybe one.
-In fact, when one of my daughters was in high school just north of Dallas, Texas, a very tough girl was beating up another girl with a big crowd of people watching and doing absolutely nothing to help the weaker girl who was getting pummeled badly by the bigger, stronger girl, who was on top of her.
+In fact, when one of my daughters was in high school just north of Dallas, Texas, a very tough girl was beating up another girl with a big crowd of people watching.
+Bystanders were doing absolutely nothing to help the weaker girl, who was getting pummeled badly by the bigger, stronger girl, who was on top of her.

-My daughter pulled the mean girl to her feet and with a straight right, knocked her flat on her back and jumped on top of her and began pummeling her face with punches, but mercifully stopped after telling her to leave her friend alone.
+My daughter pulled the mean girl to her feet and with a straight right, knocked her flat on her back and jumped on top of her and began pummeling her face with punches, but was dragged off her by her sisters who, unlike the rest of the crowd, were not shocked by her bravery and ability.

-The girls and boys have taken martial arts classes and I have taught them that if they ever are attacked, to immediately do everything in their power, in the most vicious manner, to inflict the most pain and injury using their hands, feet, elbows, knees, head and teeth and get away as soon as possible, running and screaming for help.
+The girls and boys have taken martial arts classes and I have taught them that if they ever are attacked, to immediately do everything in their power, in the most vicious manner, to inflict the most pain and injury using their hands, feet, elbows, knees, head, teeth and anything they can find to get away as soon as possible, running and screaming for help.
 I told them they must have no regard for their attacker, who is highly likely to be bigger and stronger than they are.
-Do not expect or hope for mercy.
+I told them not expect or hope for mercy.
 Gouge his eyes out.
 Strike his throat, groin and temple.
 Dislocate his knees.
 Get away!

 So, can I guarantee the safety of those I love and are responsible to protect?
 NO!
 But I can do a whole lot to help them protect themselves in the greatest variety of situations.
-In the next article, I will tell you how.
+I will tell you how.

 These “TIPS” get praise from some and criticism from others.
 Some claim that they put all the responsibility on the woman while the best solution would be to stop men from raping.
 Ideally, that is the best solution, but realistically, it cannot be the only solution.

-Her confidence was due to the fact that she already had a D.A.D.® (Defense Alert Device) in her hand…a force multiplier and more.
+Her confidence was due to the fact that she already had a D.A.D.® (Defense Alert Device), a force multiplier, in her hand, before he jumped out of the bushes.
 She knew what she would do if he did not keep his distance.
 In this case, the guy did not attack.
 They continued on to the graffiti wall and shot some great photos.

 Now, a TIP might have been:

 The problem with that is it is not realistic.
 It also would not be realistic for her to have had a gun in her hand when the guy jumped out of the bushes.
-She might have had her gun in a holster, but if that had been a sudden attack, might not have had some to access it.
+She might have had her gun in a holster, but if that had been a sudden attack, might not have had time to access it, and shooting the guy would not have been justified.

 If you are a female on a college campus, you might consider tips like this: